Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 >
 > Answer:

---- Cloud Build to build image following the trigger rules toward a repo, VertexAI for training data then generating model , Compute Engine to set up VM instance with certain cpu or gpu configuration, Cloud Storage that is composed of buckets to store data and model.
-Cloud Run being used for deployment, Monitoring that monitors the log count, Artifact Registry to host the docker images, Security Manager to store and manage keys ---
+We used the following services on Google Cloud:

+- Cloud Build to automate building Docker images triggered pushes to a branch starting with feature/training

+- Vertex AI for training our models

+- Cloud Storage to store our raw data in a bucket.

+- Cloud Run for deploying and running our API and frontend applications in a serverless environment.

+- Monitoring for tracking and display logs and metrics.

+- Artifact Registry to host the built Docker images.

+- Secret Manager to store and manage the secret keys.

 ### Question 18